This post may contain affiliate links . Read my full Disclosure Policy.

 Why you will love this recipe

-- It uses a cast iron skillet so you can easily use one pan from stovetop to oven, no extra dishes.
+- It uses a cast iron skillet so you can easily use one pan from stovetop to oven, no extra dishes, similar to my chicken pot pie with sourdough biscuits recipe.

 - This recipe is a great way to use up your sourdough discard.